Learning Moments

 I joked to my friends that I would treat this trip like a prison sentence as I knew I would need to be indoors the majority of the time.
 I told them I would exercise every other day and read lots so I would come home hench and educated!
 I’ve not been able to do the former and very little of the latter, and yet I feel as though I have grown.

-This trip has made me feel a love for mum that I’ve never had before.
+This trip has made me feel compassion for mum that I’ve never really had before.
 This may sound strange and even shock those of you who have a great relationship with their mums, growing up I wished we were close but that was never meant to be.
 I’m also being wary, things can, do and have changed in an instant and I need to always maintain some level of detachment to protect myself and my own wellbeing, I always have to be on guard, to put my defence up.
 In martial arts we keep our hands up, to keep a tight guard and we learn to defend and evade an attack.
 I wish I could employ these tactics on an emotional level, but I can’t always do it.
 There will always be some stinging and hurtful comments that get through that will make me cry.

 Mum once said to me “We will never get on or understand each other.
 I have Chinese thinking, you have Western thinking.”
 I understand my mum more than she realises, and that is why I am able to be here now.
 Over the years there have been numerous times I have turned my back on my family because I didn’t want to keep getting hurt and punished for things that were not my fault and yet my mum would blame me for them – she is very superstitious.
 I was the unlucky child, the troublemaker, the one who brought shame to my family.